medicalid/medicalid.github.io/faq.md

         <iframe class="embed-responsive-item" src="//www.youtube.com/embed/Ft38F_5BvNA?list=PLxIuIEioAyAA2GNtp8ymcFf9zqHiqo0zt" allowfullscreen></iframe>
       </div>
     </div>

     <div class="faq-entry">
       <h4 id="preventing_lockscreen_widget_disappearing">Q4: The lock screen widget disappears after some time</h4>
+      <p>As a first step, we recommend to restart the lock screen widget.
+Open the app from the app launcher, tap on the top right side 3 dots icon and select "Settings", then "Lock screen".
+Finally, tap twice on the <em>Enable</em> switch button.
+This action will force a restart of the lock screen widget.</p>

-      <p>Firstly, please check you are not using an antivirus, a task killer, or memory optimization app.
-If so, try whitelisting Medical ID or disabling the app.</p>
+      <p>Once the lock screen widget is restored, please check you are not using an antivirus, a task killer, or memory optimization app.
+If so, please whistelist Medical ID or disable your antivirus, task killer, or memory optimization app.</p>

-      <p>Secondly, some manufacturers include an additional battery-saving feature to Android.
+      <p>If the issue is still present, please look at your device specific features.
+Some manufacturers include an additional battery-saving feature to Android.
 By default, such a software customization automatically stops apps under conditions (e.g. after 3 days on Samsung devices).
 Hopefully, the feature can be disabled for a given app.</p>

       <h5>Samsung devices</h5>
       <ol>
         <li>Open the <strong>Settings</strong> app on your device</li>